Everything you need to know about pregnancy tests

 Nearly three-quarters of women prefer to test directly in their urine stream.
 Studies have shown midstream tests like Clearblue are convenient, hygienic and easy to use.6

-With Clearblue you can also choose to test early - Clearblue Early Detection Pregnancy Test gives results from 6 days before your missed period2.
+With Clearblue you can also choose to test early - Clearblue Ultra Early Pregnancy Test gives results from 6 days before your missed period2.
 Or for the most information about your pregnancy of any test, try Clearblue with Weeks Indicator, the only test that can also tell you how many weeks since you conceived.
 However, if you’ve already missed your period and just want a fast result, then the Clearblue Rapid Detection could be the test for you.

 Compare Clearblue Pregnancy Tests